sushiswap/sushi-docs/docs/Tutorials/How to Get Started on Sushi/How to Earn Yield.md

 **Step 2.** Connect your wallet to SushiSwap (make sure you have some Ethereum to cover gas fees!)

 **Step 3.** You need to add liquidity to the yield farming pair first.
-You can do so by following the steps in the [How to Add & Remove Liquidity](/docs/Tutorials/How%20to%20Get%20Started%20on%20Sushi/How%20to%20Add%20&%20Remove%20Liquidity) section or by supplying directly on the _Yield_ page.
+You can do so by following the steps in the [How to Add & Remove Liquidity](/docs/Tutorials/How%20to%20Get%20Started%20on%20Sushi/How%20to%20Add%20&%20Remove%20Liquidity) section or by supplying directly on the _Onsen Menu_ page in the _Farm_ tab.

-**Step 4.** Select the farm or Onsen pair you wish to join and deposit your SLP (Sushi Liquidity Provider) tokens into the farm by entering the amount you wish to add or by clicking “Max” and click “Deposit”
+**Step 4.** Select the farm or Onsen pair you wish to join and deposit your SLP (Sushi Liquidity Provider) tokens into the farm by entering the amount you wish to add or by clicking _Max_ and click _Deposit_

 **Step 5.** Approve the relevant fees and start growing your $SUSHI!
 Farming will happen immediately once the transaction completes.